How to Book El Chepe Train Tickets for the Copper Canyon | Mexico

 You ARE NOT permitted to take your own food on this train, although it’s up to you if you want to risk it.
 We didn’t see anyone else with their own food on this train.

-When to book – MUST be booked in ADVANCE, you can’t buy tickets on the day at any stations or on the train.
+When to book – MUST be booked in ADVANCE, you can’t buy tickets on the day at any station or on the train.

 That’s the official line anyway, however, if you’ve had a different experience please let us know.